 Duration: Full-time: 12 months.
 Part-time: 2-3 years Start date(s): October Distance learning available: No Intake: Approximately 15 per year Entry requirements: A good UK Honours Degree (minimum 2:1) in English or a related discipline or an overseas degree recognised by Aston University, plus two references.

-International students whose native language is not English and have not completed a full degree programme taught in English, will need to obtain: An overall IELTS score of 6.5, with a minimum of 7.0 in writing and speaking, and minimum 6.0 in listening and reading.
+Applicants whose first language is not English will be required to provide evidence of an English language qualification.
+Find out more about our English language requirements.
 Fees for 2015/16*: UK/ EU: £5,250Non-EU: £13,500 *These figures have not been confirmed, but they are expected to be approximately as stated.
 Part-time students pay a pro-rata version of full-time fees.
 Application: We recommend that overseas students apply before the end of June due to visa requirements as these can take a few weeks to process.

 Apply for this course online

 The following module descriptions are indications only - the modules on offer and the content of the modules is subject to change.

 All assessment is by written assignment, except for Teaching in Practice where assessment involves a series of teaching practice sessions and a short oral presentation on an area of interest within your own classroom practice, experienced during the Teaching in Practice module.